AlejandroAreiza/alejandro-areiza_betsson/docs/test_cases.md

     When I login with username "<user_name>" and password "<user_password>" Then I should see an error message
-    And the error message should contain "<error_text>" And I should remain on the login screen
+    And the error message should contain "<error_text>"

     Examples:
       | user_name       | user_password | error_text                                                      |